haiwera-silk-cd/magento-devdocs/guides/v2.1/ui_comp_guide/components/ui-modal.md

   </tr>
 </table>

-## Example of the Modal component configuration
+## 例如 of the Modal component configuration

 The following sample is an example of the configuration for a simple modal window containing one text field and a standard set of action buttons (**Cancel**, **Clear**, **Done**):